jorittmo/AljosaK.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Data and Cognitive scientist researching methodological and statistical issues in cognitive neuroscience.
 Interested in how to use data ranging in size from very small to very large for understanding human behaviour and experience.
-My posts here serve as a digital garden and it will hopefully thrive and prosper along with my own growth.
-Posts might include theory, code or best practices.
-Most probably, though, a mixture of the three.
-If you are really unlucky I'll let some of my short stories slip in.
+I'll probably write most about technical stuff but if you are really unlucky I'll let some of my short stories slip in.
 I am enthusiastic about the power of predictive modelling but also wary of its limitations.
-Let us responsibly see what the future might bring!